allen-penate/shopilite-api/README.md

 ## Documentation
-API documentation can be accessed via [http://localhost:1337/documentation].It is based on Swagger UI.
+API documentation can be accessed via [http://localhost:1337/documentation] .It is based on Swagger UI.
 All available end-points can be visualized and tested from here.

 ## Main End-Points
 ### [GET] /products